elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/default_value.md

 ### In the field `defaultValue` config parameter of the field config

 When you are creating a new resource, the form is empty and there is no data coming from the server to map.
-You still migth want to define a defaultValue for your fields.
+You still migth want to define a default value for your fields.

 ```js
 interface Props {